sandal/notes.majesticseacreature.com/_posts/2013-01-31-resolution-update.md

 # {{ page.title }}

-Last year I managed to successfully stick to the spirit of my New Years resolution, for the first time in my life.
+Last year I managed to successfully stick to the spirit of my New Year's resolution, for the first time in my life.
 Cursed by that success, I'm making a serious attempt at a repeat experience in 2013.
 This is a quick progress report mainly for my own sake, to remind me of what I am trying